Jack Crawford (cricketer): Early life and career

 Jack Crawford was born on 1 December 1886 at Cane Hill, Coulsdon, Surrey, the youngest of three sons of the Rev John Charles Crawford and his wife Alice; the couple also had three daughters.
 Crawford senior was the chaplain at the recently opened Cane Hill Asylum, in the grounds of which Crawford was born.
 He grew up in a cricketing environment.
 His father and uncle, Frank Crawford, played first-class cricket for Kent; his brothers Vivian and Reginald were also first-class cricketers.
 The whole family played cricket and encouraged Crawford from a young age, and from the age of eleven he regularly played with adults.

 After attending Glengrove School in Eastbourne, Crawford went to St Winifred's School in Henley-on-Thames where, in his two years in the cricket team, he scored 2,093 runs and took 366 wickets.
 In 1902, Crawford moved to Repton School.
 Reaching the cricket team in his first year, he remained in the eleven until he left the school in 1905.
 His impact was considerable.
 A 1906 report in Wisden Cricketers' Almanack rated him as one of the best three schoolboy cricketers in the previous 40 years, matched only by A. G. Steel and Stanley Jackson.
 Cricket historians similarly praised his cricket at Repton.
 Benny Green notes that his prolific achievements "created ... chaos among schoolboy cricketers."
 Gerald Brodribb describes him as "probably the best ever" schoolboy cricketer.

 By 1904, Crawford dominated the Repton team.
 He scored 759 runs and his 75 wickets were more than the combined total of all the other bowlers in the team.
 He was particularly effective in the school's most important fixtures.
 The report in Wisden described him as possibly the best amateur bowler in England that year: he bowled medium-paced off spin, although he varied the speed of his delivery from slow to fast.
 Surrey County Cricket Club took an interest in Crawford almost immediately, calling him to a trial in 1903.
 Following his achievements in 1904, he was invited to play for the county.
 The county club was in the midst of a spell of uncertainty; several men captained the team, but only for a handful of matches each.
-The composition of the side continually changed, and the team performed poorly, causing unrest among supporters accustomed to success.
+The composition of the team continually changed, and the team performed poorly, causing unrest among supporters accustomed to success.
 Crawford was just one of many players brought in as an experiment, albeit one of the most successful.
 He made his first-class debut against Kent.
 Taking three wickets and top-scoring in Surrey's first innings with 54, Crawford did well enough to retain his place for another seven games, and was praised in the press for his performances.
 Against Gloucestershire, he took seven wickets for 43 runs in the second innings, and a total of ten wickets in the match.
 In the season as a whole he took 44 first-class wickets at an average of 16.93 to top the county's bowling averages, and scored 229 runs at an average of 16.35.